Nurse Care Coordinator

 Nurse care coordinators are typically bachelor's-prepared nurses with several years of clinical care experience.
 Formal education in care coordination is generally not part of nursing school, however, nurses do perform some level of care coordination during their shift (for example, contacting nutrition services for dietary needs).
-Nurse care coordinators are more specialized and focus on an individualized plan for their patients.
+Nurse care coordinators are more specialized and focus on individualized plans for their patients.

 What Are the Education Requirements?

 Nurse care coordinators usually hold a minimum of a bachelor's degree in nursing.
-Of course, every employer has specific requirements - some may even prefer a master's degree in nursing.
-Several years working in a clinical care area may also be required.
+Of course, every employer has specific requirements – some may even prefer a master's degree in nursing.
+Several years of working in a clinical care area may also be required.